Modifying an EIM Access Key

 2. Select the access key you want to modify.

-The access key is selected and an action menu appears.
+The access key is selected.

 3. Click IconEdit Update.